Afternoon tea at Fortnum & Mason

 The tea takes place in the stunning Diamond Jubilee Tea Salon, which is decorated in white and Eau de Nil and has a lovely atmosphere.
 It’s very relaxed – there were kids playing on the carpet and no one batted an eye – the staff are friendly and the service is impeccable.

-Our reservation was for 2.15pm and I noticed we’d been given until 4.30pm – this is a luxurious Tea, something to be savoured rather than hurried.
+Our reservation for afternoon tea at Fortnum & Mason was for 2.15pm and I noticed we’d been given until 4.30pm – this is a luxurious Tea, something to be savoured rather than hurried.

 After we’d chosen our tea, our stand arrived bearing our sandwich selection, warm scones and little cakes – you can have it replenished when you like, although we found we started to get full after the yummy sandwiches (including smoked salmon, coronation chicken and cucumber) and first scone (warm and delicious, served with your choice of preserves.)
 I fell in love with the eau de nil and gold china.
 Want.